leen-neel/CPPWork/QuestionBank.md

 - Call the `convertToWords` function with the input amount.
 - Print the result.

-This updated code handles numbers up to billions and converts them to words accordingly.

 # Question 52:

 | **Symbol** | **Stack** | **Postfix Expression** |